 Faculty throughout Iowa, particularly junior faculty, women, and members of underrepresented groups are encouraged to apply.
 NASA EPSCoR does not have citizenship requirements.
 However, it should be noted that foreign nationals are not normally allowed into NASA Centers.
 Faculty with a current NASA EPSCoR Research CAN award are not eligible to apply.

-It is the proposer’s responsibility to view the FY2022 CAN in its entirety.
-This year’s announcement can be found here: NASA FY2022 CAN Solicitation
+It is the proposer’s responsibility to view the FY2023 CAN in its entirety, new CAN will be posted when released by NASA.
+This year’s announcement can be found here: NASA FY2023 CAN Solicitation

 Pre-Proposal Submission Instructions